clojurewerkz/titanium.docs/articles/getting_started.md

 ### Every journey begins with a single parentheses

-This guide combines an overview of Titanium with a quick tutorial that helps you to get started with it.
+This guide meant to provide a quick taste of what Titanium does and why you should drop everything in order to dive into the rest of the documentation.
 It should take about 10 minutes to read and study the provided code examples.
-This guide covers Titanium 1.0.x, specifically:
+The contents include:

+ * What Titanium is
- * Features of Titanium
+ * What Titanium is not
  * Clojure and Titan version requirements
  * How to add Titanium dependency to your project
  * A very brief introduction to graph databases and theory
+ * How to create objects
- * How to create nodes and edges, fetch objects, and execute simple queries
+ * How to find nodes again
- * Applications of Titanium to simple graph theory problems
+ * How to execute simple queries
+ * How to delete objects
+ * Graph theory for smug lisp weenies

 This work is licensed under a <a rel="license"href="http://creativecommons.org/licenses/by/3.0/">Creative Commons Attribution 3.0 Unported License</a> (including images & stylesheets).